-The Almonte we've seen fluctuate in price and ranges from this starting price to $30,000+GST from customer reports
+The Almonte we've seen fluctuate in price and ranges from starting price of $30,000+GST based on customer reports.

-There's one reason why Frank is able to manufacture & supply the Core saw more cost effectively than Almonte.
+There's one reason why Frank is able to manufacture & supply the Corewise more cost effectively than Almonte.

 He personally builds the core saw in his Perth manufacturing plant.

-For him it's less about a commercial operation and more about a passion to see his invention shipped the world over.
+For him it's less about a commercial operation and more about the passion to see his invention used all over the world.

-In comparison Almonte is owned by Westernex, which has 25+ plus staff and larger overhead operating expenses.
+In comparison, the Almonte is owned by Westernex, which has more staff and larger overhead operating expenses.

 Automatic Core Saw Warranty